terryworona/TWMessageBarManager/README.md

     	return iconImage;
 	}

-Displaying a new message with the message type.
+Displaying a new message with the message type:

     [[MessageBarManager sharedInstance] showMessageWithTitle:@"Account Warning!"
-                                                 description:@"Your account hasn't been updated in over a month!" type:MessageBarMessageTypeWarning];
+                                                 description:@"Your account has expired!"
+                                                        type:MessageBarMessageTypeWarning];

 ## License